-In December 2016, we invested \$15 million for a 25% interest in an advanced engine repair joint venture.
-We focus on developing new cost savings programs for engine repairs.
+In December 2016, we invested \$ 15 million for a 25 % interest in an advanced engine repair joint venture.
+This joint venture is focused on developing new cost savings programs for engine repairs.
 We exercise significant influence over this investment and account for this investment as an equity method investment.

-In August 2019, we expanded the scope of our joint venture and invested an additional \$13.5 million and maintained a 25% interest.
+In August 2019, we expanded the scope of our joint venture and invested an additional \$ 13.5 million and maintained a 25 % interest.